In this FAQ, we'll go over what you need to know about the CyberGhost app for Linux, as well as some quick pointers to get you started:

 10. Q: How do I connect to the VPN?

-A: By adding the argumant "--connect" to the command.
-Ex: "cyberghostvpn --country-code DE --city frankfurt --connect"
+A: By adding the argument "--connect" to the command.
+Ex: "sudo cyberghostvpn --country-code DE --city frankfurt --connect"

 11. Q: Can I connect directly to a specific server if I know it's name?